 The BBC Breakfast team have a long tradition of having a contestant on the show and it looks like it be might be Dan’s year to take part.

-Other possible members of team who could sign up include Louise Minchin and Charlie Stayt.
+Other members of the early-morning team who could sign up include Louise Minchin and Charlie Stayt.

 The Good Morning Britain presenter has hinted that he’s in talks for the new series and has even challenged his breakfast TV rival Dan Walker to battle him on the dancefloor.

-Lord Sugar has also offered £25,000 to charity if Piers ends up strapping on his sequiens.
+Lord Sugar has also offered £25,000 to charity if Piers ends up strapping on his sequins.